Arash-Rezaie/SessionRepository/README.md

 Session session = SessionRepository.getDefaultSession();

 ```
-3.Now you can put/get a key-value into/from the session
+3.Now you can put/get a key-value pair into/from the session
 ```java

 session.put("key1","some data"); //data can be any type